Alberto Núñez Feijóo: Healthcare

+Immigration

+In 2024, he criticised the immigration policy of the Sánchez government, accusing Prime Minister Pedro Sánchez of "promoting Spain as a destination" instead of going to Africa to "fight the (migration) mafia".

+Regional languages

 Under Feijóo in 2009, the PPdeG dropped its support for the Galician language, which had been supported by his predecessor and founder of the PP, Manuel Fraga.
 In 2019, it was reported that Galician was now mandatory for all teacher candidates in the region, though Feijóo had personally said that knowledge of it would be desired but not mandatory.
 This policy put him against a proposal by national PP leader Pablo Casado, in which no public job would require knowledge of a regional language.
 During the congress in which he was confirmed as PP president, he declared their language policy to be one of "cordial bilingualism".